shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

         $ lexicmap utils seed-pos -d demo.lmi/ --all-refs -o seed-pos.tsv.gz

     Show the number of seed positions in each genome.
+    Frequencies larger than 40000 (the number of masks) means some k-mers can be foud in more than one positions in a genome.

         $ csvtk freq -t -f ref -nr seed-pos.tsv.gz | csvtk pretty -t ref               frequency